develax/RazorExpress/docs/overview.md

     <link href="/css/site.css" rel="stylesheet" />
 }
 ```
 In this case, the section name is 'Styles'.
-In fact, you can place the definition of the section anywhere you want within your `index.raz` view since it will be rendered only in the `_layout.raz` layout.
+In fact, you can place the definition of the section anywhere you want within the `index.raz` view since it will be rendered only in the `_layout.raz` layout.
 For that, you have to reference that section by its name in the `_layout.raz` layout:

 **`_layout.raz`** layout view
 ```HTML+Razor